DHS provides many resources to keep the public informed about activities, and performance of the agency and providers we license.

 News and updates on Office of Inspector General activities.

-DHS will host a series of information sessions throughout Minnesota that will provide detailed information on the background studies law passed in 2014.
-The new law requires the department to collect fingerprints and a photograph of the background study subject.
-The law also requires implementation of new software that supports multiple changes designed to improve the accuracy and completeness of background studies.
-The information sessions will take place in eight locations; no registration is required.
-Stakeholders who are affiliated with DHS licensed programs are encouraged to attend a session to learn more about the new background studies requirements.
+Close to 1,200 people attended a series of information sessions throughout the state to learn about the background studies law passed in 2014.
+DHS Office of Inspector General staff hosted nine meetings from July through October in various locations throughout Minnesota.
+The meetings highlighted the new law that requires the department to collect fingerprints and a photograph of the background study subject.
+The law also requires new software implementation that supports a number of changes designed to improve the accuracy and completeness of background studies.
+Following the presentation at each session, stakeholders were able to ask questions.

 Information on new laws passed in 2014 that affect licensed programs is now available.
 Included are highlights of the laws, the statute citation and the effective date.
 A fact sheet on a new background studies law aimed at improving protections for vulnerable adults and children (PDF) has been posted on the 2014 legislative fact sheets page.